-The Internal Audit function maintains its independence and objectivity by reporting directly to the Group Chief Audit Officer and the Chairman of the Company's Audit Committee.
-The Internal Audit Director is appointed and dismissed jointly by the Company's Audit Committee and the Group Chief Audit Officer.
-These two parties also determine the objectives of the Internal Audit Director and evaluate levels of achievement, in consultation with the Company's CEO.
+The Internal Audit function maintains its independence and objectivity by reporting directly to the Group Chief Audit Officer and the Chair of the Company's Audit Committee.
+The Audit Committee has a duty to recommend the appointment or dismissal of the Internal Audit Director to the Board and to participate, jointly with the Chief Audit Officer or designee, in the determination of the objectives of the Internal Audit Director and the evaluation of their levels of achievement, including consultation with the CEO.

 Internal Audit function staff have no direct responsibility for any operational activities.
 There is a formal policy of rotating staff to ensure that independence is maintained.
 There is also a restriction on the audits that staff who have previously worked elsewhere in the Company can perform.
 The Internal Audit function cannot perform any projects for management that will threaten its actual or perceived independence and objectivity.
+14